ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/remediate/rem-faq.rst

 testing of this role (ie most CI systems provide containers and not full VMs), so this role must be able to run on and test against containers.

-Again for those in the back...applying this role against a container in order to secure it is generally a *BAD* idea.
-You should be applying this role to your container hosts and then using other hardening guidance that is specific to the container technology you are using (docker, lxc, lxd, etc)
+*Again for those in the back* ...applying this role against a container in order to secure it is generally a *BAD* idea.
+You should be applying this role to your container's hosts and then using other hardening guidance that is specific to the container technology you are using (docker, lxc, lxd, etc).

 .. |benchmark_name| replace:: CIS